noisecode3/ra-plugins/README.md

 ## Moog filter
 Low-pass Moog like filter

- - To do: make resonance and cutoff in percent
- - To do: remake presets
+ - To do: presets
  - To do: Make UI
  - To do: clean up

 # Prepare
-You need to have mesa headers and basic build tools from you're distribution(I don't have a GUI lol). make install will install in you're home folder, in the future I will make root installation.
+You need to have mesa headers and basic build tools and git from you're distribution(I don't have a GUI lol, dpf needs it). make install will install in you're home folder, in the future I will make root installation.

-installation:
+installation Guide:
 =============

     git clone https://github.com/noisecode3/ra-plugins